Prim07/MT_CityGrapherVisualizer/README.md

 Fill city name, number of points to locate on graph and an algorithm type (brute force up to 3 points).

-In order to set node weights of the grapf you must firstly draw the graph and draw prioritized areas (hold Shift key to draw any shape, press Esc to remove prioritized areas) and then set corresponing weight values from range 1-10.
+In order to set node weights of the grapf you must firstly draw the graph and draw prioritized areas (hold Shift key to draw any shape, press Esc to remove prioritized areas) and then set corresponding weight values from range 1-10.
 It is also possible to automatically generate weights from thr Voronoi diagram (just check adequate option on the left panel).